 Seaboard is not your typical company.
 With just 1.22 million shares outstanding, it has a very thin float.
 I have no idea why Fidelity Low-priced Stock Fund owns 4% of Seaboard stock, given that its shares change hands at $2600 a piece!
 The company itself is primarily in the pork business and owns 50% of Butterball turkey operations, but they also run shipping vessels, process Jalapenos, trade and distribute grains and other commodities, process sugar, and generate alcohol and electricity.

-I have owned all of these companies in the past with varying levels of success.
+I have owned all of these companies in the past (except Amazon) with varying levels of success.
 I have also been a fan of Leucadia and its managers for a long time.
 Just because a company exhibits a tendency to invest in undervalued assets, it does not mean that its own stock may be a great value so do your due diligence before you purchase any of these stocks.

 There is of course a difference between how Berkshire Hathaway invests today versus how Warren Buffett bought stocks when he ran his original investment partnership.
 Buffett is on the record stating recently that were he not constrained by the large size of his investment capital, he would invest with a different strategy that could generate as much as 50% returns per year.
 The strategy he talks about is a simple 2 step strategy that quickly shortlists the best stocks to buy today while avoiding would be value traps.
 We have now augmented this strategy to include an intelligent position sizing and risk management process and we constantly innovate with new ideas to improve the investment process and returns over time.